dopomoc/BVH/README.md

 # BVH
 Class to work with BVH files.
 Will read a file, place it into a convinient format, and allow for fast display/playback of the sequence.

 NB - two samples files included in this repo from the CMU dataset.
-Modify the __main__ function accordingly if run as a programme.
+Modify the __main__ function accordingly if run as a program.

 BVHData Class - v1.0